KNOWLEDGE BASE Population - Ethnicity - Language In Germany

 Language in Germany

 The official language of Germany is German.
-Danish, Frisian, Sorbian, and Romany are official minority languages; Low German, Danish, North Frisian, Sater Frisian, Lower Sorbian, Upper Sorbian, and Romany are recognized as regional languages under the European Charter for Regional or Minority Languages.
+Danish, North and Sater Frisian, Upper and Lower Sorbian, and Romani are official minority languages; Low German, Danish, North Frisian, Sater Frisian, Lower Sorbian, Upper Sorbian, and Romani are recognized as regional languages under the European Charter for Regional or Minority Languages.

 Like students from many European countries, students in Germany do study foreign languages.
-Per Eurostat, in 2013, 86.8% of students in upper secondary education in Germany were studying English and 55.6% were learning 2 or more languages.
-And nearly two thirds of German students in primary education were studying English.
+Per Eurostat, in 2023, 88.2% of students in upper secondary education in Germany were studying English and 59.4% were learning 2 or more languages (French and Spanish are most popular).
+And almost 75% of German students in primary education were studying English.

-Nearly two thirds of the German population (64%) speak English, though according to a 2011 survey by Eurostat, only 16% of of German adults said they could do so proficiently.
+Nearly two thirds of the German population (64%) speak English according to a 2021 Statista survey, though according to a 2021 survey by Eurostat, only 17.6% of of German adults said they could do so proficiently.
 This could be influenced somewhat by the German discomfort around appearing inexpert or proficient in something.
-Oftentimes, German's English is quite good.
+Oftentimes, Germans' English is quite good.

 In Germany, while you can generally conduct at least initial B2B business in English, for B2C you will need to use German.